Mynameistessa/my-website/blogposts/unknown-type.md

 ---

 &nbsp;
-In 2018, the ‘unknown’ type was introduced along with Typescript 3.0.
+In 2018, the unknown type was introduced along with Typescript 3.0.
 In this post I want to dig into the practical benefits of its introduction to the type system.

 &nbsp;
-The Unknown type increases type safety within our project and can be seen as a type safe counterpart to the `any` type.
+The unknown type increases type safety within our project and can be seen as a type safe counterpart to the `any` type.
 This is because any allows you to perform any operation on a value without any type checking.
-Because of this the unknown type can  help us avoid errors at runtime such as *`TypeError: Cannot Read Property of Undefined.`*
+Because of this it can help us avoid errors at runtime such as *`TypeError: Cannot Read Property of Undefined.`*

 &nbsp;
 ### **Theory**